portworx/helm/px-central/README.md

   - EKS: https://aws.amazon.com/blogs/opensource/network-load-balancer-nginx-ingress-controller-eks/

 # PX-License-Server

-PX-Central is a unified, multi-user, multi-cluster management interface.
 Using PX-License-Server, you can manage license for all your portworx clusters.

-### NOTE: `px-license-server` chart has an dependency of `px-backup` chart.
-For `px-license-server` chart install, give the same namespace where `px-backup` chart is running.
+By default PX-License-Server remains disabled with px-central installation.

 ### Prerequisites:
-- PX-Backup chart has to be deployed and all components should be in running state.
 - Set `px/ls=true` label to any of two worker nodes.
 ```console
 $ kubectl label node <NODE_NAME> px/ls=true